DBSE-teaching/isee2019-TeamMachine/reports/week10.md

 ## This Week's Work

-   > Preparing presentation for the advanced prototype.
+   > Presentation for the advanced prototype is done.

    > Gathering content for next blog from team members.